 Important - Empty clean recyclables out of bags and boxes and put them loose in your bins so that they can be easily identified and sorted at the recycling center.

-- Plastic bags (Reuse or recycle at grocery stores.)
+NO plastic bags in recycling.
+(Reuse or recycle at grocery stores).

 - Chevron, Corner of Keene and Queensgate

 - 2721 W Kennewick Avenue and Highway 395

 - Pacific Recycling, 315 S Gum Street

 - Waste Management Transfer Station, 2627 S Ely Street

 |Please do not leave garbage or unacceptable items at the

 |Types of Waste & How to Dispose of them|